Brunus75/memento/dart.md

   // If you don’t declare a constructor, a default constructor is provided for you Voiture() {}
   // The default constructor has no arguments and invokes the no-argument constructor in the superclass
+  // if you declare a constructor there will be no default constructor

   // (!)
 Constructors aren’t inherited !
   // Subclasses don’t inherit constructors from their superclass